Ottu (film): Plot

-The film starts with Kichu, a happy-go-lucky guy who wishes to move outside the country with his girlfriend Kalyani.
-With the help of his father Chachan, Kichu receives a suspicious mission from a group of people who are willing to pay Kichu money to befriend a lonely man.
-They reveal that the lonely man is David, a gangster who lost his memory in a shootout at Udupi with confidential information about Rs.
+The film starts with Kichu, a happy-go-lucky guy who wishes to move abroad with his girlfriend Kalyani.
+With the help of his father Chachan, Kichu is given a suspicious task from a group of people who are willing to pay him money to befriend a lonely man.
+They reveal that the lonely man is David, a gangster who lost his memory in a shootout in Udupi with confidential information about Rs.
 30 crore worth gold.
-Kichu accepts the offer and proceeds to find David and befriend him.
-He eventually finds David working as a popcorn seller in a movie theatre.
-Kichu awkwardly approaches David in many ways and finally succeeds in becoming friends with him and starts calling David "Anna(brother)".
+Kichu accepts the offer and proceeds to locate and befriend David.
+He eventually finds David working as a popcorn vender in a movie theater.
+Kichu awkwardly approaches him in many ways and finally succeeds in becoming friends with him and starts calling him "Anna" (brother).
 The gang forces Kichu to make David regain his memory.
-Kichu plans a road trip with David by convincing David that he has to deliver a car consignment to Udupi.
-David reluctantly agrees and they start the trip.
-On the way from Mumbai to Udupi, they drop down at Goa to chill and end up in an intense fight with some drunkard who gets beaten up by a drunk David.
-After the fight, David and Kichu sit at the beach at night and drunk Kichu reveals his true intentions without any senses, to which David gets surprised and starts to suspect Kichu in every way.
-Finally David confronts Kichu and asks him about David.
+Kichu plans a road trip with David by convincing him that he has to deliver a car consignment to Udupi.
+David reluctantly agrees, and they start the trip.
+On the way from Mumbai to Udupi, they stop at Goa to chill and end up in an intense fight with a drunkard who gets beaten up by a drunk David.
+After the fight, David and Kichu sit at the beach at night, and a drunk Kichu reveals his true intention, by which David is surprised and starts to suspect Kichu.
+Finally, David confronts Kichu and asks him about everything.
 Kichu lies to him saying that he had heard from a friend.
 David keeps asking Kichu to make him talk to the friend as David feels like he is missing something.
-Finally, Kichu reveals that David was the ferocious gangster who was the right hand to his boss Asainar.
+Finally, Kichu reveals that David was the ferocious gangster who was the right-hand man of his boss Asainar.